Forensic Science Technician

 Most forensic science technicians work for local or state government, in police departments, morgues, crime labs or medical examiner offices.
 Much of their time is spent performing analyses in labs and writing reports, but they must also visit crime scenes to collect and properly store evidence.
 While they typically don't question witnesses or do similar work generally assigned to investigators, forensic science technicians may reconstruct crime scenes, consult with subject-matter experts and testify in court as expert witnesses in trials.

 Forensic science technicians should be detail-oriented, dexterous, and strong in math and science.
 Because they work with others and report their findings in writing, verbal and written communication skills also are important.

-Forensic science technician salary
+Forensic science technician salary and career outlook

 Forensic science technician training

 As with most professions, earnings may be dependent on experience, employer or education.
 A bachelor's degree in forensic science or another natural science, such as chemistry or biology, usually is required to become a forensic science technician.
 Any forensic science bachelor's degree program should include extensive coursework in chemistry, biology and math, as well as basic training in criminal justice or social sciences.

 Forensic science technicians begin working under the supervision of more experienced technicians and scientists and are gradually given more responsibility.
 After a few years on the job, they may take on supervisory or management roles.
 Completing online training to become a forensic science technician may allow you to earn your degree without sacrificing on-the-job experience, since online programs usually can be completed at your convenience.
 And because continuing education is a critical component of this profession, online training assures that you can continue working without interruption while earning this education.

 Forensic science technicians wishing to advance to supervisory or forensic scientist roles often pursue master's degrees in the subject.
 Additionally, there are several licenses and credentials that employers may prefer, though they usually are not a prerequisite to employment.